KuroKen91/MentorMe/README.md

 # MentorMe. - Connect driven students to industry professionals for one on one mentoring sessions

 MentorMe is a fullstack application which aims to create a platform for students to communicate with experts in the industry.
 This project was an oppurtunity for team members to put their skills to practice to develop a fullstack application in a limited amount of time while using the STRIP API.
-The STRIPE API used is the Client-Only One Time Payment capability for the test checkout portion of MentorMe.
+The STRIPE API used is the One Time Payment capability for the test checkout portion of MentorMe.

+View on your desktop here: https://mentorme-prod.herokuapp.com/

 ## Built With